beforan/trevolution/readme.md

 > **Read these steps!** This is the main reusable bit.

 1. Install microk8s
     - The scripts do this for linux via snaps, but obvs this step is applicable to any host environment
 1. Add user to microk8s group (some environments may need a reboot here)
 1. Install microk8s plugins
     - useful in all cases
 1. Add kubectl alias
     - host environment specific
     - this should maybe be optional - user could also install kubectl standalone and not need this
 1. Configure kubectl with microk8s config
     - useful in all cases

 ## `2-argocd.sh`

 This is all microk8s or kubectl commands, so once you have microk8s it should Just Work.

+`2a-argocd.sh` is a microk8s independent version that should work for other suitable distros e.g. Minikube.

+There may be some caveats, e.g.

+- on Minikube, additional port forwarding may be needed to access argocd in a browser.
+    - Using minikube CLI: `minikube service argocd-server -n argocd --url`
+    - Using vanilla kubectl: `kubectl -n argocd port-forward svc/argocd-server <ARGOCD_PORT>:80`

 ## `3-lens.sh`